coinkite/coinkite-tap-proto/docs/protocol.md

 A command with the wrong CVC value will fail, returning error 401 (bad auth).
 Two more immediate retries are permitted.
 If those attempts fail, a 15-second delay between attempts takes effect.
 Attempts before 15 seconds passes will fail and return error 429 (rate limited).

 The status value `auth_delay` shows the number of seconds required between attempts.
 Use the [`wait` command](#wait) to pass the time.
 Another attempt is allowed after the delay passes.
 If the CVC value is correct, normal operation begins.
 If the CVC value is incorrect, the 15-second delay between attempts continues.

+## First Step: ISO Applet Select

+Before any other commands are sent to a card, you must first do an "ISO Applet Select".
+As long as the card remains powered-up (in the RF field) you do not need to repeat this command.

+Send an APDU with: `cls=0` `ins=0xA4` `p1=4` and data body of our APPID, which is: `f0436f696e6b697465434152447631` (or `b'\xf0CoinkiteCARDv1'`).

+The full request is as follows:

+    >> 00 a4 04 00 0f f0436f696e6b697465434152447631

+The card will respond with 0x9000 (status word for 'okay') and the CBOR message body that would normally be returned from a `status` command (see below).

+Note that if you omit this step, all the commands documented below will respond with status word (SW) of 0x6d00, meaning "Instruction code not supported or invalid".

 ## Shared Commands